deepakshinde/mongo_taggable/README.md

 # MongoTaggable
   Extensions for gem https://github.com/mepatterson/acts_as_mongo_taggable with rails 4 and ruby 2.1.1

-Inspired by mbleigh's "acts_as_taggable_on," this tagging plugin works with MongoDB+MongoMapper.

-Intends to be super-performant by taking advantage of the benefits of document-driven db denormalization.

 ## Requirements
   MongoDB